Iran, world powers push for Tuesday nuclear deal

 Other problematic issues include access for inspectors to military sites in Iran, explanations from Tehran of past activity that might have been aimed at developing a nuclear weapon and the overall speed of sanctions relief.

 Iran's Fars news agency reported that Iran was pushing for the draft U.N.
-Security Council resolution under discussion as part of the deal to explicitly state that Tehran's nuclear program is legal.
+Security Council resolution under discussion as part of the deal to explicitly state that Tehran's nuclear programme is legal.

 "The parts of the deal are there," said a senior official from one of the six countries.
 "We still need to put the finishing touches together.
 All sides have to decide now.
 It's time to say 'Yes'."